Best Gluten-Free Protein Pancakes with Oat Flour

 Eggs: Substitute with flax eggs (1 tablespoon ground flaxseed + 3 tablespoons water per egg) for a vegan alternative.

 Protein Powder: Use your favorite vanilla or unflavored protein powder.
 I think vanilla protein powder tastes best.
 Collagen powder also works.
 I love this plant-based protein powder that is naturally sweetened and tastes delicious!
 If you prefer not to use protein powder, here is my recipe for fluffy cottage cheese pancakes with oat flour you’ll love!
+You can also replace the protein powder with an equal amount of flour if you prefer or don’t have protein powder.

 Baking Powder: Ensure it’s fresh for the fluffiest pancakes.